Waste Recycling Trends In 2016

 Every year, the average Australian household produces enough rubbish to fill a three-bedroom house.
 That’s about 2.25 kg of waste per day.
 We send an increasing amount of rubbish to landfills every year, and without proper rubbish removal management, it could very well lead to extreme environmental degradation.

 For this reason, a clamour to change the ways in which Australians deal with waste is emerging.
 In order to ensure environmental sustainability, recycling waste has been encouraged by both local and national Governments alike.
-Here at Lake Macquarie Skips, we support the advocacy for responsible waste removal and management.
+Here at Lake Macquarie Skips, we support the advocacy for responsible waste recycling, removal and management.
 Below are some waste recycling trends that are emerging these days.
-Knowing these will help people adopt practises in order to, little-by-little, contribute to the waste reduction strategies of society.
+Knowing these will help people adopt practices in order to, little-by-little, contribute to the waste reduction strategies of society.

 Phasing out (and eventually banning) lightweight plastic